 How-to Identify Woven Chair Seats

-You’ve probably run across several examples of woven chair seat patterns before but didn’t recognize the differences in designs and weaving techniques.
+You’ve probably run across several examples of woven chair seat patterns before but didn’t recognize the differences in designs and seatweaving techniques.

 You might have seen woven chair seat patterns at your parents or grandparents’ houses, antique shops, flea markets, home furniture stores or online.

-But did you know each of the different patterns and materials all has special names and they are not all called, “caning”?
+But did you know that each of the different patterns and materials has a special name, and they are not all called “caning”?

-Through this article complete with photos, you will be able to identify at least seven of the most popular and common types of chair seat weaving.
+Through this article, complete with photos, you will be able to identify at least seven of the most popular and common types of chair seat weaving techniques, patterns and materials.

 Seven Most Common Types of Chair Seatweaving Patterns

-• Pressed Cane, Machine Woven or Cane Webbing
+- Spline Cane, Pressed Caning or Cane Webbing

 Most people lump all chair seat patterns and weaving techniques together and call them either “wicker” or “caning,” but neither word is really accurate.